 As Perth construction lawyers we specialize in all building and construction dispute resolution and litigation matters.
 Our clients include all building and construction companies, engineering firms, mining services companies, property developers, contractors, subcontractors, civil contractors and suppliers in a variety of building and construction disputes.

-In the construction industry and in all industries generally, when payment for invoices becomes due and owing, there are essentially two ways in which a claim for payment can be made.
+In the construction industry, the mining industry, and in all industries generally, when payment for invoices becomes due and owing, there are essentially two ways in which a claim for payment can be made.
 The first is under the contract between the parties and the second is under the legal principle of quantum meruit.

 A quantum meruit claim is an action for payment based on what is the reasonable value of services performed.
 This type of claim can arise in certain circumstances such as where there is a contract but no price has been fixed by that contract; where there is a quasi-contract, such as work carried out prior to contractual terms being settled; work done outside the scope of a contract; and work under a void, unenforceable, or terminated contract.
 This type of claim is particularly relevant in relation to variations to contracts.

 It is common, in commercial situations, for contracts to contain specific requirements for how a variation can be made.
 However, given commercial realities, it can be difficult to strictly adhere to such requirements.
 In a situation where a variation to a contract has been performed, but perhaps the procedure for agreeing to that variation has not been followed, then a claim for quantum meruit may exist if payment for the variation work is later refused based on non-compliance with the variation procedure.
 A claim for a quantum meruit amount will be based on the work you have done and what is considered a reasonable and fair price for that work.